-26 The lawyer is in a pivotal position in negotiations.
-The lawyer should 27 attempt to resolve the case in the least adversarial manner possible, 28 considering whether therapeutic intervention, parenting or co-parenting 29 education, mediation, or other dispute resolution methods are appropriate.
-30 The lawyer may effectively assist negotiations of the parties and their lawyers 31 by focusing on the needs of the child, including where appropriate the impact 32 of domestic violence.
-Settlement frequently obtains at least short-term relief 33 for all parties involved and is often the best way to resolve a case.
-The lawyer's 34 role is to advocate the child's interests and point of view in the negotiation 35 process.
-If a party is legally represented, it is unethical for a lawyer to 36 negotiate with the party directly without the consent of the party's lawyer.
+[3] The lawyer is in a pivotal position in negotiations.
+The lawyer should attempt to resolve the case in the least adversarial manner possible, considering whether therapeutic intervention, parenting or co-parenting education, mediation, or other dispute resolution methods are appropriate.
+The lawyer may effectively assist negotiations of the parties and their lawyers by focusing on the needs of the child, including where appropriate the impact of domestic violence.
+Settlement frequently obtains at least short-term relief for all parties involved and is often the best way to resolve a case.
+The lawyer's role is to advocate the child's interests and point of view in the negotiation process.
+If a party is legally represented, it is unethical for a lawyer to negotiate with the party directly without the consent of the party's lawyer.

-The lawyer should file any appropriate pleadings on behalf of the child, including responses to the pleadings of other parties, to ensure that appropriate issues are properly before the court and expedite the court's consideration of issues important to the child's interests.
-Where available under state law or court rules or by permission of the court, relief requested may include, but is not limited to: (1) A mental or physical examination of a 1 party or the child; (2) A parenting, custody or visitation evaluation; (3) An 2 increase, decrease, or termination of parenting time; (4) Services for the child 3 or family; (5) Contempt for noncompliance with a court order; (6) A protective 4 order concerning the child's privileged communications; and (7) Dismissal of 5 petitions or motions.
+[4] The lawyer should file any appropriate pleadings on behalf of the child, including responses to the pleadings of other parties, to ensure that appropriate issues are properly before the court and expedite the court's consideration of issues important to the child's interests.
+Where available under state law or court rules or by permission of the court, relief requested may include, but is not limited to: (1) a mental or physical examination of a party or the child; (2) a parenting, custody, or visitation evaluation; (3) an increase, decrease, or termination of parenting time; (4) services for the child or family; (5) contempt for noncompliance with a court order; (6) a protective order concerning the child's privileged communications; and (7) dismissal of petitions or motions.

-6 The child's interests may be served through proceedings not connected 7 with the case in which the lawyer is participating.
-For example, issues to be addressed may include: (1) Child support; (2) Delinquency or status offender 8 9 matters; (3) SSI and other public benefits access; (4) Mental health proceedings; (5) Visitation, access, or parenting time with parents, siblings, or 10 third parties; (6) Paternity; (7) Personal injury actions; (8) School or education 11 issues, especially for a child with disabilities; (9) Guardianship; (10) 12 13 Termination of parental rights; (11) Adoption; and (12) A protective order concerning the child's tangible or intangible property.
-14
+[5] The child's interests may be served through proceedings not connected with the case in which the lawyer is participating.
+For example, issues to be addressed may include: (1) child support; (2) delinquency or status offender matters; (3) Supplemental Security Income and other public benefits access; (4) mental health proceedings; (5) visitation, access, or parenting time with parents, siblings, or third parties; (6) paternity; (7) personal injury actions; (8) school or education issues, especially for a child with disabilities; (9) guardianship; (10) termination of parental rights; (11) adoption; and (12) a protective order concerning the child's tangible or intangible property.

-16 H. Hearings
+H. Hearings